tuda-parallel/TMIO/docs/students_contribute.md

     ```bash
     git add docs/example_usage.md
-    git commit -m "FTIO: Add documentation for feature XXX"
+    git commit -m "TMIO: Add documentation for feature XXX"
     ```

-4. if you made changes to the command line arguments, please update the usage section in the [readme](/README.md#usage).
+4. If you made changes to the command line arguments, please update the usage section in the [readme](/README.md#usage).

 ---